Eleanor Kay Kinner Curtis,

 Jodi Becker Kinner

-Kay's love for posing for photographs was not just about showcasing her beauty but also a reflection of her passion and joy for modeling.
-During her senior year at the Utah School for the Deaf, Kay posed for Auerbach's department store, one of Ogden, Utah's most significant clothing stores.
-She also posed for many photos at Collins/Morris Photography while showcasing various outfits.
-In April 1953, the Utah School for the Deaf published the Utah Eagle magazine, which featured Kay on its front cover, as shown below.
+Kay's love for posing for photographs was not just about showcasing her beauty; it also reflected her passion and joy for modeling.
+During her senior year at the Utah School for the Deaf, Kay posed for Auerbach's department store, one of Ogden, Utah's most prominent clothing stores.
+She also modeled various outfits during numerous photo sessions at Collins/Morris Photography.
+In April 1953, the Utah School for the Deaf published the Utah Eagle magazine, which featured Kay on its front cover, a significant milestone that marked her as a pioneer in the Deaf modeling community, as shown below.

-Rebecca shared that discrimination, especially in pressuring Deaf people to choose 'unlikely' jobs, was widespread during the 1940s and 1950s.
-Being a woman in Utah would have been an additional challenge.
+Rebecca observed that discrimination, particularly the pressure on Deaf individuals to pursue "unlikely" jobs, was common during the 1940s and 1950s.
+Being a Deaf woman in Utah presented even greater challenges.
 If Kay were a graduating senior today, Rebecca believes she would have had more opportunities to pursue a career in modeling (Rebecca Curtis Larsen, personal communication, March 11, 2019).
-Despite these obstacles, Kay's resilience and talent are evident in the photos of her wearing 1940s and 1950s attire, demonstrating her ability to overcome challenges and thrive in the face of adversity.
+Despite these obstacles, Kay's resilience and talent were evident.
+The photographs of her in 1940s and 1950s attire not only showcase her ability to overcome difficulties but also stand as a testament to her inspiring resilience and capacity to thrive in adversity.

-Kay had a Deaf twin brother, Kenneth L. Kinner, as shown in the pictures below.
-He was as attractive as Kay.
-I hope you enjoy viewing the pictures as much as I do.
-Thank you for taking an interest in this topic.
+Kay had a Deaf twin brother named Kenneth L. Kinner, who was just as attractive as Kay.
+I hope you enjoy viewing the photos below as much as I do.
+I greatly appreciate your interest in this topic.

 Enjoy!